 Hydraulic fracturing is a proven technology that has been used safely in Western Canada under strong regulations and industry operating practices.
-Canadian Natural has adopted the Hydraulic Fracturing Guiding Principles and Operating Practices developed with industry and the Canadian Association of Petroleum Producers (CAPP).
-These best practices include the public disclosure of water use and chemical additives in shale gas hydraulic fracturing fluids.
-These practices are designed to improve water management, as well as water and fluids reporting for shale and tight gas development across Canada.
-These initiatives demonstrate industry’s dedication to responsible resource development and protection of Canada’s water resources in all our operating areas.
+Canadian Natural has adopted the Hydraulic Fracturing Guiding Principles and Operating Practices developed with industry and the Canadian Association of Petroleum Producers (CAPP), which apply nationally.
+These best practices include the public disclosure of water use and additives in shale gas hydraulic fracturing fluids, and are designed to improve water management, as well as water and fluids reporting for shale and tight gas development across Canada.
+The practices complement regulations and identify sound wellbore construction as fundamental to protecting groundwater resources and responsible oil and natural gas development.
 To learn more about hydraulic fracturing watch this video.

-All our UK installations operate 33 per cent below our internal stretch targets of 20 mg/l for oil discharge to the sea, and produced water quality remains well within the regulatory compliance limit of 30 mg/l.
+All our UK installations operate within our internal stretch targets of 20 mg/l for oil discharge to the sea, and produced water quality remains well within the regulatory compliance limit of 30 mg/l.
 In Africa, each installation operates below its ambitious produced water limit as defined in the Environmental Impact Assessments for each field.
 For our performance numbers check our 2015 Stewardship Report to Stakeholders.